 When a driver refuses to pull over in Roswell, police officers may need to initiate a chase.
 Unfortunately, innocent bystanders on the road can become injured during the chase process.
-If you or someone you love was harmed in this way, we urge you to speak with a Roswell police chase lawyer right away.
+If you or someone you love was harmed in this way, we urge you to speak with a Roswell car accident lawyer right away.

 How Injuries Happen During a Police Chase in Roswell